 The Analysis tab provides more detailed information about the sources of social media interactions.
 Thanks to filters, you will be able to assess the number of likes, mentions, comments, and shares from particular social media platforms.

-You will also be able to see the most influential social media authors and their voice share.
-A voice share metric is a number that indicates what part of a conversation was created by a specific author.
+You will also be able to see the most influential social media authors and their share of voice.
+The share of voice is a number that indicates what part of a conversation was created by a specific author.

 All the mentions will be categorised according to the social media platform.
 That way, you can easily identify the platform where your followers and potential customers are the most active.
 You’ll find the filter menu in the upper right corner.